Gunilla Bielke: Queen

-In 1590, John III left instructions for queen Gunilla to serve as regent, should his son with her succeed to the throne while being still a minor.
-The son of Gunilla and John III, however, never succeeded to the throne, being put aside first by his elder half brother and then by his uncle.
+In 1590, John III left instructions for Queen Gunilla to serve as regent, should his son with her succeed to the throne while being still a minor.
+The son of Gunilla and John III, however, never succeeded to the throne.

-When the son of Charles XI, king Gustav II Adolf of Sweden, wished to marry another member of the nobility, Ebba Brahe, in the 1610s, his mother Christina of Holstein-Gottorp opposed the match with a reference to the marriage between John III and Gunilla Bielke as a bad example, and eventually prevented it.
+When the son of Charles IX, King Gustav II Adolf of Sweden, wished to marry another member of the nobility, Ebba Brahe, in the 1610s, his mother Christina of Holstein-Gottorp opposed the match with a reference to the marriage between John III and Gunilla Bielke as a bad example, and eventually prevented it.

 Queen dowager

 King John III died in 1592.
 According to the chronicle of Aegidius Girs, Queen Gunilla stayed by the bedside of the dying John III, holding his hand, while holding the hand of their son with the other.
 He was succeeded by his son in his first marriage, King Sigismund, the stepson of Gunilla, who was in Poland at the time of his father's death.
-Queen dowager Gunilla refused to leave the Royal Castle in Stockholm before the arrival of Sigismund to Sweden, eager to have the support of Sigismund in protecting the large inheritance she had been given in the will of her late spouse against her former brother-in-law Duke Charles.
-Duke Charles, who had been updated by constant reports of the king's health during his illness, claimed that Gunilla had concealed the death of the late monarch for days while stealing from the Royal Castle's belongings.
+Queen Dowager Gunilla refused to leave the Royal Castle in Stockholm before the arrival of Sigismund to Sweden, eager to have the support of Sigismund in protecting the large inheritance she had been given in the will of her late spouse against her former brother-in-law Duke Charles.
+Duke Charles, who had been received constant reports of the king's health during his illness, claimed that Gunilla had concealed the death of the late monarch for days while stealing from the Royal Castle's belongings.

 Upon the arrival of Sigismund and his consort Anna of Austria to Sweden in 1593, Gunilla demanded that an inventory be made to clear her of Charles's accusations and presented the will of the late king to prove that her demands were legal.
 Duke Charles protested that the property left to her in the will of the late king was so preposterously large that the will should be declared illegal even if it was indeed the will of the late king.
-Queen Anna also accused Gunilla of having deprived the royal castle of most of its belongings, making it uncomfortable and bare, and the two queens also clashed on religious reasons.
+Queen Anna also accused Gunilla of having deprived the royal castle of most of its belongings, making it uncomfortable and bare, and the two queens also clashed for religious reasons.

 On 18 May 1594, however, Sigismund confirmed the inheritance of Queen Dowager Gunilla.
 She retired to Bråborg Castle in the Duchy of her son, Östergötland, where she resided until her death.
 She was given an unusually generous allowance and lands in the will of her spouse, as well as sole and complete custody of her son, and thereby of his duchy.

-Gunilla died of the fever and was interred in Uppsala Cathedral.
+In 1597, aged only 29, Queen Dowager Gunilla died of a fever and was interred in Uppsala Cathedral.